-- (a) The Employer shall pay all approved expenses incurred by an employee in the service of the Employer, if supported by vouchers or receipts when normally obtainable. - (b) Upon ratification, the Employer shall compensate employees who drive their own vehicles on company business at the rate of forty-five (45) cents per kilometer effective April 4, 2012 and forty-six (46) cents per kilometer effective January 1, 2014. - (c) Employees required to use their automobile on company business will be reimbursed for business insurance to a maximum of two hundred and fifty dollars (\$250.00) per year.
-The employee will furnish proof of insurance to the Employer on request. - (d) The Employer shall continue its present practice of paying for meals when employees are on out-of-town assignments. - (e) The Employer shall, on reasonable notice, provide a reasonable cash advance on expenses for out of town assignments. - (f) The Employer shall consider requests for reasonable compensation for damage to personal property incurred as a result of an employee performing his or her duties. - (g) The Employer shall reimburse employees for parking tickets obtained on Employer business where the Employer agrees that obtaining the ticket was unavoidable. - (h) The Employer will reimburse employees for one half of the deductible portion of insurance coverage to a maximum reimbursement of \$250 per incident, for physical damage to an employee's automobile while driving on assigned company business.
-The employee will provide the Employer with evidence of the nature, extent and timing of the damage and of the incident giving rise to the damage in a form acceptable to the Employer. - (i) Where a photographer's regular vehicle is disabled, the Employer shall provide limited subsidization of the cost of substitute transportation.
-The amount of subsidization will be limited to one half of any excess of the documented rental cost of a substitute vehicle over the amount that the employee will receive as mileage allowance.
-This provision will not apply for a vehicle temporarily unavailable routine maintenance. - (j) The Employer will pay where an employee is assigned, the cost of passports and inoculations required for assignment destination.
-Passport provision and renewal fees will be based on assignment requirements as determined by the Employer.
+- a) The Employer shall pay all approved expenses incurred by an employee in the service of the Employer, if supported by vouchers or receipts when normally obtainable. - b) Upon ratification, the Employer shall compensate employees who drive their own vehicles on company business at the rate of forty-five (45) cents per kilometer effective April 4, 2012 and forty-six (46) cents per kilometer effective January 1, 2014. - c) Employees required to use their automobile on company business will be reimbursed for business insurance to a maximum of two hundred and fifty dollars (\$250.00) per year.
+The employee will furnish proof of insurance to the Employer on request. - d) The Employer shall consider requests for reasonable compensation for damage to personal property incurred as a result of an employee performing his or her duties. - e) The Employer shall reimburse employees for parking tickets obtained on Employer business where the Employer agrees that obtaining the ticket was unavoidable. - f) The Employer will reimburse employees for one half of the deductible portion of insurance coverage to a maximum reimbursement of \$250 per incident, for physical damage to an employee's automobile while driving on assigned company business.
+The employee will provide the Employer with evidence of the nature, extent and timing of the damage and of the incident giving rise to the damage in a form acceptable to the Employer.